sevkw/kimball-datawarehousing-learn/Ch.3 Retails Sales Example/ch3_study_notes.md

 ## Dimension and Fact Table Keys

 ### Dimension Table Surrogate Keys
 [Surrogate key](https://en.wikipedia.org/wiki/Surrogate_key) should be used as the unique primary key in a dimension table rather than a natural key - operational system identifier.
 Primary key (PK) and foreign key (FK) are both surrogate keys.
+They are clean integers assigned by the ETL system.
 **Avoid using natural keys as dimension table's primary key.**
 - natural keys may be fast at the beginning but in the long term required little maintainance and rework because
   1. Surrogate keys buffer data warehouse from operational changes